omush-droid/GitHubCloneProject/README.md

-Objective: Practice branching and resolving conflicts in Git.
+modification in main branch.

-Modification in main branch.
+this is a new feature